-The fair value of the equity instruments at FVOCI and AFS investments that are actively traded in organized financial markets is determined by reference to quoted market bid prices at the close of business as of the reporting date.
+The fair value of the equity instruments at FVOCI that are actively traded in organized financial markets is determined by reference to quoted market bid prices at the close of business as of the reporting date.

-The fair value of the debt instruments at amortized cost and HTM investments that are actively traded in organized financial markets is determined by reference to quoted market bid prices at the close of business as of the reporting date.
-Fair value and carrying value of debt instruments at amortized cost amounted to \$13.24 million and \$12.99 million, respectively, as of December 31, 2018 and fair value and carrying value of HTM investments amounted to \$5.59 million and \$5.21 million, respectively, as of December 31, 2017.
+The fair value of the debt instruments at amortized cost that are actively traded in organized financial markets is determined by reference to quoted market bid prices at the close of business as of the reporting date.
+Fair value and carrying value of debt instruments at amortized cost amounted to \$27.29 million and \$12.99 million, respectively (see Note 9).